Need help dealing with violent or distressing online content? Learn more

 Find more safety information about Messenger and Messenger Kids in The eSafety Guide.

-Find more safety information about X in The eSafety Guide.
+Find more safety information about WhatsApp in The eSafety Guide.

-YouTube Kids offers family friendly content along with parental controls that can set time limits on apps and turn off search functionality.
+YouTube Kids shows family-friendly content and comes with parental controls that can set time limits on the app and turn off search functionality.
 See the YouTube Kids Parental Guide for more information.

-The YouTube Safety Centre provides safety tips, including advice on keeping personal videos private, cyberbullying, spam and phishing.
-It also has information about how to protect your identity and appropriately manage interactions with other users, tips on how to be a responsible digital citizen and how to use the community flagging system.
+For the main YouTube platform, YouTube's Safety Centre provides safety tips for users.
+These include advice on keeping personal videos private, hate and harassment, spam, and phishing.
+It also has information about how to protect your identity and manage interactions with other users, and how to use YouTube's blocking and reporting tools.

 Find more safety information about YouTube in The eSafety Guide.